Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 6. What Data Would You Use To Identify Needs As An Instructional Coach?

-Simple Answer: Mostly formative evaluation and intertesting analytics that help identify the gaps in skills and differentiate requirements.
+Example Answer: Mostly formative evaluation and intertesting analytics that help identify the gaps in skills and differentiate requirements.

 The leading and lagging metrics for attendance, engagement, and grades are equally important.
 It is important to collect qualitative data through periodic pulse checks for teachers and support tickets that contain growth targets, challenges.